Florida district to pay $26 million to shooting victims

 Board members approved the two legal settlements on Tuesday.

-A total of $25 million will be shared by 51 plaintiffs, including families of the 17 dead as well as students and staff who were injured.
+A total of $25 million will be shared by 51 plaintiffs, including families of the 17 dead as well as students and staff who were injured at the Parkland school.
+The families also reached a settlement with the FBI last month that will pay them over $127 million for its failure to possibly prevent the attack.

-Another $1.25 million will be paid in one lump sum to Anthony Borges, who suffered some of the most severe injuries.
+The district will also pay $1.25 million to Anthony Borges, who suffered some of the most severe injuries.
 His lawyer split off from the larger case, saying Borges will have a lifetime of expensive medical needs, according to the South Florida Sun Sentinel.

+The Florida Supreme Court ruled in 2020 that state law capped the district's total liability at $300,000, but the district agreed to go beyond that limit.
+Since the shooting, two family members of those killed have been elected to the school board: Debbi Hixon, whose husband Chris Hixon was the athletic director, and Lori Alhadeff, the mother of 14-year-old Alyssa Alhadeff.
+Neither took part in the negotiations or vote.

+“While we recognize no amount of money can make these families whole, it is the school board’s hope that this settlement will show our heartfelt commitment to the MSD families, students, staff, faculty and to the entire Broward County community,” said Marylin Batista, the board’s interim general counsel.

+“Our families will never be whole again, and there is no definitive value you can put on the lives of our loved ones who were taken from us,” the group's statement said, but the settlement “at least affords our families some degree of closure in what has been a years-long legal battle.”

-The estates of the dead will get about $1 million each, and 16 people who were injured will receive from $345,000 to about $777,000.
+The estates of the dead will get about $1 million each from the school district, and 16 people who were injured will receive from $345,000 to about $777,000.
 Nineteen others who suffered trauma will receive $22,800.
 Payouts will be made in three installments.

-Nikolas Cruz, 23, pleaded guilty in October to the murders, and awaits a sentence of death or life in prison early next year.

-“While we recognize no amount of money can make these families whole, it is the school board’s hope that this settlement will show our heartfelt commitment to the MSD families, students, staff, faculty and to the entire Broward County community,” said Marylin Batista, the board’s interim general counsel.

-Last month, attorneys for 16 of the 17 people killed and some of those wounded said they had reached a monetary settlement with the federal government over the FBI’s failure to investigate a tip it received about a month before the massacre.
+The FBI settled last month with 16 of the 17 people killed and some of those wounded over its failure to investigate a tip it received weeks before the massacre that the shooter, Nikolas Cruz, had bought guns and planned to “slip into a school and start shooting the place up.”

-The attorneys at the time said the federal settlement’s details were confidential, but a person familiar with the deal said the government will pay the families $127.5 million overall.
-The person requested anonymity because they were not authorized to discuss the amount.
+“I know he’s going to explode,” the caller to an FBI tip line said.

+But that information was never forwarded to the FBI’s South Florida office and Cruz was never contacted.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.